 American Express Green Card Benefits

-The Amex Green Card has some benefits that potentially more than outweigh the annual fee on the card.
-This includes two $100 annual credits that many should find useful.
+The Amex Green Card has some benefits that potentially more than offset the annual fee on the card.
+This includes two $100 annual credits that many may find useful.

 Amex Green Card Annual $100 CLEAR Credit